 Peer Support Workers are an integral part of Foundry's multidisciplinary team.
-With thanks to funding from RBC, Foundry has created a unique Youth Peer Support curricula and training program.
+With thanks to funding from RBC.
+Foundry has created a unique Youth Peer Support curricula and training program.
 As part of this program, FCO offers a train-the-trainer session for leaders to deliver Youth Peer Support training in their local community.
 In addition to these sessions, FCO staff also offers support to Centre Leads to aim for full integration of Youth Peer Support services in their centre.
 See Figure 7 on page 89 for a sample pathway of a Youth Peer Support training program.
-Youth Peer Support Workers hired to work at a Foundry centre will be invited to participate in Foundry's Provincial Youth Peer Support Coordinator for mentoring.
+Youth Peer Support Workers hired to work at a Foundry centre will be invited to participate in Foundry's Provincial Youth Peer Support Community of Practice and be connected to our Provincial Youth Peer Support Coordinator for mentoring.